Best & Worst Chevrolet Trax Years

 Chevrolet Trax Generations

 The Chevrolet Trax burst onto the scene in 2015, carving out its niche as a compact SUV that packs a punch.
-This little powerhouse quickly won fans with its city-friendly size, peppy engine, and surprisingly roomy interior.
+This small powerhouse quickly won fans with its city-friendly size, spirited engine, and surprisingly roomy interior.

 But how has it evolved over the years?
-Take a look at this quick rundown of Trax generations from 2015 to now:
+Take a look at this brief rundown of Trax generations from 2015 to now:

 GenerationYears